14-15 November 2018

 20-21 November 2018

 Research into remote sensing of plantation forests in this region for resource assessment is world class.
-We’re leading the world right now in how new platforms and sensor technologies are being used to acquire, analyse, process and use 3D dense point cloud data.
+A major highlight was that we are leading the world right now in how new platforms and sensor technologies are being used to acquire, analyse, process and use 3D dense point cloud data.
 What is unique to Australasia is the collaboration that exists between researchers (with a range of disciplines both inside and outside the forestry industry), the key technology providers and industry on both sides of the Tasman who have been working on these projects.

 Also, what is unusual, compared to other parts of the wood supply chain, is the sheer speed of change.
 UAV’s for example, just two to three years ago were being looked at as a potential and maybe cheaper tool for getting an eye up in the sky for forestry operations.
 They’re now been routinely used for functions like; acquiring inventory data, forest health surveys, tree survival counts, quality assurance and tree height measurements.
 In just 16 months, over 65 UAV pilots have been trained from forestry companies in New Zealand.
 Similar numbers are being trained by larger forestry companies in Australia.
 Small, robust lightweight UAV’s are now part of the technical tools being used by field foresters.